Skip to content

 Repository files navigation

-This project contains tools to test compute nodes before delivery and after maintenance.
+This project contains tools to test compute nodes before delivery of CPP nodes and new clusters and after maintenance.
+This is important for both CS and System teams to ensure the continuously high quality of service.

 Given a set of nodes in a partition, there are typical tests that need to be done